splunk/public-o11y-docs/gdi/opentelemetry/components/signalfx-exporter.rst

 Filter metrics using environments
 ---------------------------------------

-The Signalfx exporter correlates the traces it receives to metrics.
+The SignalFx exporter correlates the traces it receives to metrics.
 When the exporter detects a new service or environment, it associates the source (for example, a host or a pod) to that service or environment in Observability Cloud, and identifies them using ``sf_service`` and ``sf_environment``.
 You can then filter those metrics based on the trace service and environment.

 .. note:: You need to send traces using ``sapmexporter`` to see them in Observability Cloud.